Mesothelioma Survivor Stories

-While researchers continue to search for a definitive cure for malignant mesothelioma, personalized and cutting-edge cancer treatments are helping patients like you achieve long-term survival.
+While cancer researchers continue to work toward a cure for mesothelioma, personalized and cutting-edge cancer treatments are helping patients like you achieve long-term survival.

-Below are the stories of six mesothelioma survivors with different backgrounds, diagnoses, and treatment plans — but who are all still living life to the fullest after being diagnosed with this cancer.
+These mesothelioma survivors have unique backgrounds, diagnoses, and treatment plans but are all still living life to the fullest today.

 Alexis Kidd